percona/k8spg-docs/docs/delete.md

     Both finalizers are off by default in the `deploy/cr.yaml` configuration file, and this allows you to recreate the cluster without losing data, credentials for the system users, etc.

+Here's a sequence of steps to follow:
+{.power-number}

 1. List Custom Resources, replacing the `<namespace>` placeholder with your namespace.